 Liz’s most recent releases are from two newer bands – The Sauce (with Colleen Power and Mike Kean) and TrixXxie (Tallulah Fucque, Marilyn Monroe Take-Out, Scarlet O’Whora) .
-Each band has released an EP in the last year with new touring projects coming in 2017.
+The Black Bag Media Collective has begun to release recordings from their archives and an old concert by Liz Solo and Ron Hynes has just been released, more from that series to come soon.

 All of Liz Solo’s official releases are available for streaming and download on Bandcamp – click the album covers below or links to go directly to each album’s page.
 Some of the Lizband albums are out of print now but you can still get hard copies of “Devotion” and “Lizband” as well as The Black Bags on Vinyl and CD and Alien, The Sauce and TrixXxie on CD via mail-order or by visiting Fred’s Records.